 The Centre for Newfoundland Studies is the depository for Memorial University honours dissertations and masters research reports.
 Paper copies are available in the Centre.
 The Centre holds paper copies of theses up to 2012.
 All theses are available in digital form on the Research Repository.
 Links to digital copies are in OneSearch.

 The Centre holds an important collection of Newfoundland and Labrador maps up to 1900.
 Descriptions and call numbers will be found in OneSearch as well as links to digitized versions that are available through the Digital Archives Initiative.
-Consult the Map Library on Level 2 for current and 20th century maps of Newfoundland and Labrador.
+Consult the Map Room on Level 2 for current and 20th century maps of Newfoundland and Labrador.

 Under such specific topics as Biographies, Book Reviews, Theatre Reviews, Communities, Ships, and under many general subject headings, is kept material not normally catalogued: newspaper clippings, periodical articles, programmes, brochures, etc. Inquire at the CNS Information Desk or view the lists of files online.